yuzawa-san/googolplex-theater/README.md

 * [chromecast-java-api-v2](https://github.com/vitalidze/chromecast-java-api-v2) - java library
 * [pychromecast](https://github.com/balloob/pychromecast) - python library

 Foundational work has been done to research how the Chromecast protocol works and these protocol libraries have been developed in a variety of languages.
-These are simple multipurpose bindings rather than logical implementations.
 A lot of the headless senders are built off of these.

 ### Browser Senders
 * [dashcast](https://github.com/stestagg/dashcast) - simple dashboard display application
 * [chromecast-dashboard](https://github.com/boombatower/chromecast-dashboard) - similar to dashcast

 These applications cast directly from your browser.
-You may need to have your browser running.
-There are usually no persistence or reconnect capability.
+You may need to have your browser up and running all of the time.

 ### Headless Senders
 * [greenscreen](https://github.com/groupon/greenscreen) - original digital signage implementation
 * [multicast](https://github.com/superhawk610/multicast) - a fork/refactor of greenscreen
 * [Chromecast-Kiosk](https://github.com/mrothenbuecher/Chromecast-Kiosk) - similar to greenscreen or multicast

-These applications cast without a Chrome browser running, rather they utilized the Chromecast protocol to establish a communication session with the devices.
+These applications cast without a Chrome browser running, rather they utilize the Chromecast protocol to establish a communication session with the devices directly.
-They provide a level of persistence in the event of failures.
-They utilize a variety of storage backends and have varying degrees of setup and configuration.
-They may utilize multicast DNS service discovery.

 This application is most similar to the headless sender projects.
 It does not use a protocol implementation library.